 The unforgettable musical moments happening at Oak Ridge are stunningly extraordinary.
 Lockn' is quickly establishing itself as a musical Mecca filled with a high-vibration community of tens of thousands of faithful followers filling the fields of Arrington, VA.
 It truly is so special, so heavenly.
 Pure magic.
 If we could put it in a bottle and share it with the world, we would!
 For free!
 Medicine for the People.

 Ween?
-Never considered a fan, but by the time they played “Baby Bitch” they had our attention.
+Never considered a fan, but by the time they played “Baby Bitch,” they had our attention.
 After “Poopship Destroyer” at the end of their Thursday set they were firmly established in our hearts and minds as a jammy punk band who felt at home on stage at Oak Ridge.
-Never had we ever seen Gene and Dean Ween on stage together, so that was truly a treat, who by the way, met in their middle school typing class.
+Never had we saw Gene and Dean Ween on stage together, so that was truly a treat, who by the way, met in their middle school typing class.
 Remember keyboard class?
 Haha.

 EOTO was the lone EDM performance at Lock’n this year.
 They played on the Woods stage late Friday under a whole bunch of blue lights.
 Some dude jumped on stage to get up close and personal with the String Cheese duo.
 He was promptly escorted off the stage, and probably kicked off the premises completely, but that is purely speculative.